swlaschin/fsharpforfunandprofit.com/_posts/2015-08-14-list-module-functions.md

 <hr>
 ## 8. Creating a new collection of indefinite size

-Sometimes you don’t know how big the collection will be in advance.
+Sometimes you don't know how big the collection will be in advance.
 In this case you need a function that will keep adding elements until it gets a signal to stop.
 `unfold` is your friend here, and the "signal to stop" is whether you return a `None` (stop) or a `Some` (keep going).

 * [`unfold : generator:('State -> ('T * 'State) option) -> state:'State -> 'T list`](https://github.com/fsharp/fsharp/blob/4331dca3648598223204eed6bfad2b41096eec8a/src/fsharp/FSharp.Core/list.fsi#L846).